the-turing-way/the-turing-way/book/website/community-handbook/bookdash.md

 ## Inviting Diverse Contributions

 Our Book Dash attendees are:
-- First time Book Dash attendees who have previously interacted with the project or community to send in their application describing where/how in the project and community they would like to contribute.
+- First time Book Dash attendees who have previously interacted with the project or community who send in their application describing where/how in the project and community they would like to contribute.
+See the {ref}`eligibility<ch-bookdash-eligibility>` section for details.
 - Previous Book Dash attendees to express their interest to participate again as a contributors, members of planning committee and/or mentors.
 Book Dash mentors facilitating other attendees' contributions in one or multiple of the contribution sessions based on their interest and availability.

 As a community-driven guidebook, _The Turing Way_ aims to co-create contents that are comprehensible and beneficial for the wider community of researchers, data scientists and individuals working in research infrastructure roles.